paulvee/AC_DC-Load/README.md

 # AC_DC-Load
-Files for the AC_DC Dynamic Load
+Files for my AC_DC Dynamic Load development project

+I will update files as I go through the development.
+The files will be development files and not a final version until declared that way.
+There will be no version control, what you see is the latest, look at the dates for more information.